brizzbane/surgetrader/README.md

 - throw exception if IsOpen == False but QuantityRemaining > 0
 - email admin if exception thrown in program
 - tasks.py profitreport must accept an email flag
+- make the bot run on multiple exchanges.

 ## Explain the declining estimated value